JuliaCloud/LazyJSON.jl/README.md

 real-world testing or performance measurement has been done yet.

-The `test/benchmark.jl` test uses a [1MB AWS API definition JSON file](https://github.com/samoconnor/jsonhack/blob/master/test/ec2-2016-11-15.normal.json) to compare performance to JSON.jl.
-When accessing a value close to the start of the file the lazy parser is ~1000 times faster than JSON.jl, for a value near then end of the file, the lazy parser is ~2 time faster.
+The `test/benchmark.jl` test uses a [1MB AWS API definition JSON file](https://github.com/samoconnor/jsonhack/blob/master/test/ec2-2016-11-15.normal.json) to compare performance vs JSON.jl.
+When accessing a value close to the start of the file the lazy parser is ~1000 times faster than JSON.jl, for a value near then end of the file, the lazy parser is ~2 times faster.

 ```
 Access value close to start: